 Someone keeps track of your progress and provides you with a work schedule to stick to.

 You are expected to report to work in the uniform you wear as a representative of the organization.

 You're using the company's business cards and email addresses.

 There are those at work who perform the same tasks as you, but they are known as W2 workers.

 Someone can tell you when it's time to take a break.

-These are some of the more common indicators that an independent contractor is being misclassified by the organization for which they are delivering services.
-If you believe you have been misclassified, contact a Labor Law Attorney right away because you may be facing potential legal issues as well as financial obligations.
+These are some of the more common indicators that an independent contractor is misclassified by the organization for which they deliver services.
+If you believe you have been misclassified, contact a Labor Law Attorney immediately because you may be facing potential legal issues and financial obligations.